elasticpath/docusaurus-snapshot-version/README.md

 ### How does this tool work?

 This tool was created to solve the problems mentioned above.
-It provides a new command, `docusaurus-snapshot-version`, for creating new version.
+It provides a new package, `docusaurus-snapshot-version`, for creating new versions.
 It's a wrapper for the built-in command Docusaurus uses to create new versions.

 The command uses the following conventions for managing static assets: